American Community School of Abu Dhabi

 The American Community School of Abu Dhabi (ACS) is a non-profit, co-educational school operating in the United Arab Emirates.
 It was founded in 1972, and follows an American, standards-based curriculum with English instruction.
 ACS offers the International Baccalaureate Diploma, as well as a rigorous college preparatory American based diploma.
 ACS is affiliated with the Office of Overseas Schools, United States Department of State.

 ACS is licensed by the UAE's Ministry of Education and is accredited by Middle States Association (MSA).
 The school is run by a Superintendent and governed by an 11-person Board of Trustees.

 ACS is certified by the International Baccalaureate Organization.
 It is an associate member of both the North East South Asian Council of Overseas Schools (NESA) and the European Council of International Schools (ECIS).
 ACS is also a member of the Middle East South Asia Conference (MESAC) and the Global Online Academy (GOA) consortium.

 Campus and facilities

 The first campus was founded in 1972, near the Japan Oil Company off Sheikh Zayed the First Road, by the US diplomatic mission and representatives of major oil companies.
 In 1975 the campus moved to its current location on the corner of Al Bateen Street (formerly Sultan bin Zayed Street) and Mileih Street – a site donated by President Sheikh Khalifa and further extended by him in 1989.
 This allowed ACS to add a high school in 1991 and offer more extracurricular activities.

+On January 15 2024, ACS started its first day at newly built campus on Saadiyat Island close to the campus of the New York University Abu Dhabi.
+The Saadiyat campus came with many new and improved school facilities as compared to the Al Bateen counterpart including a FIFA sized football field.
+ACS sets the record for the most amount of basketball hoops in any school in Abu Dhabi.